Alexis Ren & Milo Manheim Hang Out At Coachella In Seemingly Matching Outfits

 It’s no surprise to hear that they’re spending time together this weekend, seeing as the both of them have been sharing Instagram Stories with each other.
 Plus, Alexis shared new videos that showed her dancing to music in a white sports bra while rocking a backpack and two braids.

-And it appears that the model has more to do than to simply attend shows, as she shared a video of herself posing for photos in front of a Levis wall.
+And it appears that the model has more to do than to simply attend shows, as she shared a video of herself posing for photos in front of a Levi’s wall.
 But it wasn’t long before she was back enjoying the music, as a photo showed the pair doing a dance move together.
 Alexis twirled into Milo’s arms, as he held her up with his arm.

 In addition, Manheim shared an Instagram post of himself posing by a small pool yesterday.
 He wore slim denim jeans, white sneakers and a button-up shirt with palm trees on it.
 That seems fitting, considering he’s in the Palm Springs area.